Country information for Portugal - Systems of support and specialist provision

-The organisation of educational provision in the area should focus on a limited group of learners whose needs demand a specialisation of material and human resources.
 The school is responsible for managing those resources in such a way that it meets the needs of all learners.

-- Reception and follow-up of learners who do not have Portuguese as their mother tongue (Order No. 1-F/206, 5 April; Ordinance No. 223-A/2018, 3 August; Ordinance No. 226-A/2018, 7 August).
+- reception and follow-up of learners who do not have Portuguese as their mother tongue (Order No. 1-F/206, 5 April; Ordinance No. 223-A/2018, 3 August; Ordinance No. 226-A/2018, 7 August).

 Ministry of Labour, Solidarity and Social Security

 Special education approaches are also organised with the aim of integrating adolescents with disabilities into the world of work.
 To this end, within the Ministry of Labour, Solidarity and Social Security – which is also an authority on social and socio-professional integration – there are official schools, residences and centres for occupational support.
-Similarly, this Ministry funds individuals through subsidies and finances private institutes for social solidarity with socio-educational schools.
+The Ministry also funds individuals through subsidies and finances private institutes for social solidarity with socio-educational schools.
 The major group in this sector is the Portuguese Associations of Parents of Pupils with Intellectual Disabilities, to which the Ministry of Education contributes significantly through the provision of teachers, support for school social action and co-funding with families.

 Employment and Vocational Training Institute